danobi/dxuuu.xyz/src/optimistic-concurrency.md

 [For various reasons][1], mutexes were deemed to be too expensive to be used in the logging fast path.
 Instead, ATS uses an optimistic commit/rollback strategy to synchronize shared memory.
 The most typical use of the commit/rollback strategy in the logging subsystem is when the current [LogBuffer][2] is full and we need to allocate a new LogBuffer.
-Since multiple threads could be writing to the current LogBuffer at any given time, ATS needs a way to synchronize access to the current LogBuffer.
+Since multiple threads can be writing to the current LogBuffer at any given time, ATS needs a way to synchronize access to the current LogBuffer.

-The pointer to the current LogBuffer is defined in [here][3]:
+The pointer to the current LogBuffer is defined [here][3]:

 ``` {#function .cpp .numberLines startFrom="298"}
 volatile head_p m_log_buffer; // current work buffer